- How do I get involved?

 Our clinical trials take place in a very safe environment, with specialists in their field of medicine, and your involvement will be monitored carefully.
 As a trust we only take part in trials that have already passed a number of phases of testing so we already have a lot of knowledge about the drug.
 As with any research there may be unknown elements but your suitability will be assessed thoroughly beforehand and you will be monitored carefully throughout.

 The different phases that drug trials go through are shown below.
-We only take part in stages 3 and 4 so are never part of the very early stages of a trial:
+We take part in phase 2, phase 3 and phase 4 trials.

 Phase 1 – a drug is trialled on a small number of human volunteers for the first time to test for any side effects and to calculate treatment dosage